ekintuncok/Attention_pRF/README.md

 We used NYU High Performance Computing resources to run the pRF model on our data.
 This folder hosts the scripts to run pRF models on the cluster.
 - __run_pRF_model__ : Uses prfVista/prfVistasoft.m to fit pRF model to the GLM output from the first stage (see below how the GLM output was prepared for this stage).
-- __glm.sbatch__ : batch script to run the pRF models on the NYU HPC cluster.
+- __prf.sbatch__ : batch script to run the pRF models on the NYU HPC cluster.

 ### pre-processing pipeline: